 For boys, 1) prepubertal category is assigned if boys report no development on any of these three characteristics (a combined score of '3').
 2) Beginning of pubertal: if boys report initial development on one or two characteristics, or more development in one characteristic but no development on the other two (i.e., a combined score of '4' or '5').
 3) mid-pubertal: if boys report beginning development on all three or advanced development on one or two combined with little or no development on the others (i.e., a combined score of '6' or '7' or '8').
-4) advanced pubertal: if they report advanced development on all three or beginning development on one combined with advanced or completed development on another or completed development on the third (e.g., a combined score of '9' or '10' or '11').
+4) advanced pubertal: if they report advanced development on all three or completed development on one combined with advanced or completed development on the third (e.g., a combined score of completed development on the third (e.g., a combined score of completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development on the third (e.g., a combined score completed development completed development combined score combined score comp of '9' or '10' or '11').
 5) post pubertal: if boys report completed development of pubic hair, facial hair, and voice (i.e., a combined score of '12').